 As a tennis player, Judy won 64 junior and senior titles in her career.
 She also joined the professional tour briefly.
 Unfortunately, she could not make it big in the major leagues despite being quick and a good reader of the game and its nuances.

 However, Judy became successful as a tennis coach.
-She trained both of her sons Andy and Jamie who went on to become multi time grand slam winners.
-In addition to this, she has coached numerous British players, working for the ITA.
+She trained both of her sons Andy and Jamie who went on to become multi-time Grand Slam winners.
+In addition to this, she has coached numerous British players, working for the LTA.

-Judy Murray took over as the captain of Great Britain in the Federation Cup in 2011.
+Judy Murray took over as the captain of Great Britain at the Federation Cup in 2011.
 She resigned from her position last year.
-Judy is set to be awarded the UK coaching lifetime achievement award at a ceremony in London.
+Judy Murray was awarded the UK coaching lifetime achievement award at a ceremony in London.

-However, most of the popularity that Judy has, is owed to her TV appearances.
-Some might argue that these have helped her build her brand seperately from her popular son.
+However, most of the popularity that Judy has is owed to her TV appearances.
+Some might argue that these have helped her build her brand separately from her popular son.
 This has helped her in being recognized as way more than just Andy Murray’s mother.